AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NominalScaledTypeType/ValueAttributes.md

 NominalScaledTypeType.ValueAttributes Property
 ==============================================
-AutomationML 2.1 APIGets a list of [CaexValue][1] corresponding to the associated nominal values of this instance.
+Gets a list of [CaexValue][1] corresponding to the associated nominal values of this instance.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)